mjp41/cpython/Doc/regions.md

 {'x': 2, 'l': <frame at 0x7ea265e76f60, file '<stdin>', line 5, code frame_example1>}
 ```
 Interesting, it also contains `l` which is the frame object itself.
-This is not the case for `locals()`, which does not capture the dictionary it creates.

 Storing the frame object in a variable will cause a reference cycle:
 ```python